zhiwilliam/geekcoding/src/1-500/349/readme.md

 Then we can use intersection() to determine the intersection of both sets, which has an average time complexity of O(min(m, n)) with a worst case of O(m*n), and a space complexity of O(m+n).

-If we must solve the problem without using any built-in functions, we can always use bucket sort to count the number of letters in each list (there's no need to count above 1, actually).
-Then we output a list containing values where the count is greater than 0 in both results of the bucket sorts.
+If we must solve the problem without using any built-in functions, we can always use a Counter to count the appearances of each letter in each list (there's no need to count above 1, actually).
+Then we output a list containing values where the count is greater than 0 in both Counters.
 This should be O(m+n) time and space.

 Time Complexity: O(m+n) (worst case O(m*n))
 Space Complexity: O(m+n)